 If you’d like to do some golfing with great views, Highland Links is right on the ocean, next to Highland Light, which is usually open to visitors in the summer. ((508) 487-9201)

 There are at least two mini-golf emporiums (not ’emporia’ – I looked it up) between Eastham and Truro on Rt.
 6 We like Arnold’s the best.

 There’s a sand bar on the ocean side that attracts hundreds of gray seals.
 We’ve seen them in June, October and January; not sure if they stay through the summer (ask at one of the Nat’l Seashore Visitor Centers).
 Go north on Rt.
-6 to the Highland Light exit, then turn right (east); turn left at the ‘T’ and you’ll end up at Coast Guard Beach (your Town of Truro Beach Sticker is required here).
+6 to Head of the Meadow Road (just past the Highland Light interchange),turn right (east), and continue until you reach the parking lots for Head of the Meadow Beach (your Town of Truro Beach Sticker is required here).
 Park, and walk north (left) on the beach about a mile.
 (Go south from Coast Guard Beach and see the remains of the big 2016 cliff collapse).
 Note: seals are protected by the federal government; don’t get near enough to make them move, and keep your dog on a leash.

 Square dancing on the Wellfleet pier on Wednesday nights starting at 7PM.
 Bring the whole family.
 Be there and be square!